How to pack a zero waste lunch

 Mind-blowing stat alert: According to this report from the UN Environment Programme, an estimated 1 trillion low-density polyethylene (LDPE) food bags (aka sandwich baggies) will be used around the world in 2018.
 What’s worse is only 5-7% of these will be recycled.
 What a waste!

-That brings us to our first tip: find an alternate to sandwich bags.
+That brings us to our first tip: find an alternative to sandwich bags.
 Most of us have an overflowing drawer of Tupperware (guilty), and it’s just a matter of organizing the mess.
-Recycle those containers that don’t have lids and invest in ones you’ll actually use and that don’t leak, like these snap-and-lock food containers from IKEA for just $2.99.
+Recycle those containers that don’t have lids and invest in ones you’ll actually use and that don’t leak, like snap-and-lock food containers from IKEA for just $2.99.
 In the long run, containers are cheaper and oh-so-much better for the environment.
 Plus, you’ll avoid the struggle of cramming a sandwich into a teeny, tiny bag.

 Join the Mason jar trend